RoryO/Krod/README.md

 All visual and audio assets licensed through Creative Commons CC-BY-SA-NC 4.0 as stated in LICENSE_ASSETS

-All contributions subject to the same licence terms
+All contributions subject to the same license terms